leeds2421244309-creator/TripMind-AI/README.md

 The long-term vision of TripMind AI is to evolve into an AI Travel Agent capable of completing real travel tasks on behalf of users.

-Unlike traditional itinerary generators, TripMind AI aims to become a full-process travel companion, supporting users from travel planning to real-time assistance and travel memories.
+Unlike traditional itinerary generators, TripMind AI focuses on the complete travel experience rather than simply generating itineraries.

+It helps users before traveling, supports them during the journey, and preserves valuable memories after the trip.
 ---

 ## 📌 Project Background